genesiscloud/genesis-cloud-inference-articles/art04.md

 * Install TensorRT (Article 3, Step 1)

-Furthermore running examples described in this article requires files containng husky images in raw and preprocessed formats
+Furthermore running examples described in this article requires files containing husky images in raw and preprocessed formats

 For your convenience, these files are included in assets available in the supporting repository and located in the subdirectory `art04`: